Prag8855/aab/content/guides/public-transit.md

 Get on the bus, tram, train or ferry, and go where you want to go.
 Get directions from [Google Maps](https://maps.google.com/) ([iOS](https://apps.apple.com/us/app/google-maps/id585027354) or [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.maps)) or [BVG Fahrinfo](https://www.bvg.de/en/subscriptions-and-tickets/all-apps/fahrinfo-app).

-### On the bus

-When your stop is coming, you must ask the bus to stop.
-Press the yellow or red "STOP" button near you.
-You will hear a "ding" sound.
-The information screen will show a "STOP" in the corner.
-The bus will stop at the next bus stop.

-### On the tram

-At night, the tram does not stop at every station.
-Press the yellow or red STOP button close to you.
-You will hear a "ding" sound.
-The information screen will show a "STOP" sign in the corner.
-The tram will stop at the next station.

 ### Go in the right direction

 [![BVG daisy status display](/images/bvg-daisy-display.jpg)](/images/bvg-daisy-display.jpg)

 The display shows a train's last stop, not its direction.
-For example, if an S2 train goes north, its last stop could be in Bernau, Buch or Blankenburg.
-These trains all go in the same direction, and they stop at the same stations, but their last stops are not the same.
+For example, the S2's last stop could be in Bernau, Buch or Blankenburg.
+These trains all go in the same direction, but they have different last stops.

+### Take the bus or tram

+When your bus or tram arrives, let other people exit before you enter.

+Before your stop, press the yellow or red "STOP" button near you.
+You will hear a "ding" sound.
+You will see "STOP" in the corner of the information screen.
+The bus will stop at the next bus stop.

+To open the doors, you might need to press a button near the doors.

 ## Public transport options